Diagram Export Guide

 Every saved diagram has its own entity filter.
 The entity filter decides which group entities are included in that diagram.

 When a diagram is created, StructureGram creates the diagram's entity filter from the assignable entities in the selected group at that time.
 Entities created later are not automatically added to existing diagrams.
-If a new entity is missing from a diagram, open the diagram's Entity Filter badge and add it.
+If a new entity is missing from a diagram, open the diagram's Entities badge and add it.

 You can edit a diagram's entity filter:

-- From the diagram header by clicking Entity Filter.
+- From the diagram header by clicking Entities.

-- From the diagram list page by clicking the diagram's Entity Filter badge.
+- From the diagram list page by clicking the diagram's Entities badge.

 - From an ownership diagram by adding available entities to the canvas.

-- From an ownership diagram by right-clicking an entity and choosing Remove from Entity Filter.
+- From an ownership diagram by right-clicking an entity and choosing Remove from Diagram.

 The badge can show a fraction such as 9/10 entities.
 This means 9 of 10 assignable group entities are included in that diagram's entity filter.
 Assets are not included in the entity count.

-For ownership diagrams, the Entity Filter dialog also includes Focus Entity.
+For ownership diagrams, the Entities dialog also includes Focus Entity.
 It can quickly rebuild the filter around entities connected to one selected entity.

 Learn more in Working with Entity Filters.